mjg211/ph2rand/cran-comments.md

   might come from libraries and not actually be called.

   See 'Writing portable packages' in the 'Writing R Extensions' manual.

+Appears to be a local install issue as it does not occur on Windows server and none of the detected symbols are actually called.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.